 - Viola: Concerti by Telemann, CPE Bach, or movements from the Bach Cello Suites

 - Cello: Concerti by Golterman, Haydn, or movements from the Bach Cello Suites

 Interlochen offers an honors recital competition for the junior division.
 Students in the advanced strings program are strongly encouraged to apply.
 Winners perform in an honors recital, which is held every other week.
-The competition requires a separate audition, and is due by May 20, 2016.
+The competition requires a separate audition.
 Honors recital details.